plone/training/plone_training_config/instructions.rst

 If you feel comfortable please work on your own machine with your own Python but ** please ** make sure that you have a system that will work since we don't want you to lose valuable time.

-You will need to make a small change to the buildout we use during the training.

 Set up Plone for the training like this if you use your own OS (Linux or Mac):

 .. code-block:: bash